CiscoDevNet/python-viptela/ansible/README.md

 # ansible-viptela

-An Ansible Role for automating a Viptela Overlay Network.
-This is a hybrid role that provided both role tasks and modules.
+An set of Ansible modules for automating a Viptela Overlay Network.

 This role can perform the following functions:
 - Add Controllers